Kitty Is Not a Cat: Production

 Kitty Is Not a Cat is created by Bruce Kane and Maurice Argiro and produced by BES Animation for Seven Network in Australia.
-Kane has said that they "wanted to create a show that uniquely blends urban culture, comedy, and music with stories that connect to 6-10 year old kids."
+Kane has said that they "wanted to create a show that uniquely blends urban culture, comedy, and music with stories that connect to 6-10-year-old kids."

+A pilot/test animation for the series was uploaded to BES Animation's YouTube channel, prior to the series' release on April 28, 2016.
+The pilot implies a slightly darker tone for the series was considered, but ultimately dropped.
+Factors present in the pilot such as Kitty being an orphan who is abandoned by her family are hardly touched on, and rarely alluded to, in the final series.
+Though most of the characters are present in the final, Blossom (a snobby red female cat) was removed, and Rose (in the pilot, a white female cat) was redesigned from scratch and reworked to be Thorn's cousin for an episode.